slatedocs/slate/source/includes/_lscu.md

 }
 ```

-Adds a new Local SEO Check-up report to your account.
+Adds a new Local Search Audit report to your account.

 ### HTTP Request